NisanthanNanthakumar/palindrome/README.md

 npm start
 ```

-There is practise data in ./uploads directory.
-I assumed the JSON structure will be an array of objects.
+There is practice-data.json in ./uploads directory because Github will not hold empty directories.
+I assumed the JSON fiile structure will be an array of objects.
 I also assumed that the palindrome strings have no punctuation and that letter case does not matter.